 The NSEA believes that an education employee has the right and responsibility to participate fully in professional associations.
 Policies adopted by governing boards should provide release time without loss of pay to education employee fulfilling leadership responsibilities or attending professional meetings.
-Release time should be equitably provided to all education employees, without harassment and without preference given to educational position.
-(April 2017)
+Release time should be equitably provided to all educa-